finos/common-domain-model/documentation/source/documentation.rst

 * Reference Data
 * Mapping (Synonym)

 The following sections define each of these dimensions.
+Selected examples of model definitions are used as illustrations to help explain each dimension and include, where applicable, data samples to help demonstrate the structure.
+All the Rosetta DSL modelling components that are used to express the CDM are described in the `Rosetta DSL Documentation`_

-Selected examples of data structures are used as illustrations to help explain each dimension.
-The complete data structure, including descriptions and other details can be viewed in the `Textual Browser <https://portal.cdm.rosetta-technology.io/#/text-browser>`_ on the ISDA CDM Portal.
+The complete model definition, including descriptions and other details can be viewed in the `Textual Browser <https://portal.cdm.rosetta-technology.io/#/text-browser>`_ on the ISDA CDM Portal.

 Product Model
 -------------